 - BIS's Entity List;

 - BIS's Unverified List;

 - BIS's Denied Persons List;

 - DDTC's Debarred Parties List;

 - State Department's Nonproliferation Sanctions Lists;

 - OFAC Specially Designated Nationals (SDN) List;

-- OFAC's Foreign Sanctions Evaders List; and
+- · OFAC's Foreign Sanctions Evaders List; and

-- OFAC's Sectoral Sanctions Identification List.
+OFAC's Sectoral Sanctions Identification List.

-These lists are implemented by different government agencies, which update the lists frequently and without advance notice.68 While the policy of each agency differs, OFAC treats any entity that is directly or indirectly owned 50% or more (individually or in the aggregate) by a restricted party, even when that entity is not specifically identified on the relevant restricted party list, as a restricted party.
+These lists are implemented by different government agencies, which update the lists frequently and without advance notice.
+While the policy of each agency differs, OFAC treats any entity that is directly or indirectly owned 50% or more (individually or in the aggregate) by a restricted party, even when that entity is not specifically identified on the relevant restricted party list, as a restricted party.
 Companies should also confirm that contractual counterparties are not controlled by a restricted party even when the 50% ownership threshold is not satisfied.
-While more limited restrictions apply to some of these lists or provide services to persons on these lists, a license is generally required to export or re-export items to persons on these lists.
-In most instances, license applications are denied.
+While more limited restrictions apply to some of these lists, a license is generally required to export or re-export items to persons on the lists, directly or indirectly.
+In most instances, license applications are subject to a policy of denial.

 A license is also required for a transaction if it involves restricted end-uses, which include, for example, the proliferation of nuclear, chemical and biological weapons or related missile systems.
 Pursuant to these restrictions, a license may be required to transfer even unsophisticated items classified as EAR99 for use in these (and other) restricted end-uses.
-Special restrictions also apply to exports or re-exports of certain items to China for military end-use or to Russia and Venezuela for military end-use or military end-users.69
+Special restrictions also apply to exports or re-exports of certain items to China for military end-use or to Russia and Venezuela for military end-use or military end-users.64